When you’re learning to make quilts, your skills will improve vastly if you can learn how to press quilt blocks properly.

 Some pro steamers say that careful steam pressing can help you square-up a skewed block and you will find that gentle steam pressing produces crisply pressed seam allowances and fabrics.

-However, if you use too much vigor and movement when steaming and continually go over a block that's been dampened with steam it is more likely to stretch and distort.
+However, if you use too much vigour and movement when steaming and continually go over a block that's been dampened with steam it is more likely to stretch and distort.

 Steam can also cause some fabrics to bleed, which means you may get staining on other materials.